hyrsh/k8s-webhook-server/README.md

 #### Usage

+- Create a user with RBAC permissions to handle ValidatingWebhookConfigurations
-- Create a deployment with respective configmap (see ./deployment directory) to fit your needs
+- Create a deployment with respective configmap (see ./deployment directory) to fit your needs (change the serviceAccount to your enabled account)
 - Start the deployment and get the caBundle value from the self-creating ValidatingWebhookConfiguration called "mywebhook.template.io"
 - Create a ValidatingWebhookConfiguration with the caBundle value you got and adjust rules to your need